Medisolv Blog MIPS Value Pathways (MVPs): Which Path is Right for You?

 4. Population Health

 a.
-Select and submit 1 population health measure (results added to the quality score)
+Select and submit one population health measure (results added to the quality score)

 5. Promoting Interoperability

 a.
-Submit the 4-5 required measures (varies depending on your situation)
+Submit the four to five required measures (varies depending on your situation)

 b.